 In France, there is the five-star rating, and there is the Palace status.
 Introduced in 2010, the “Palace” distinction promotes hotels that stand head-and-shoulders above their five-star competitors.
-Only eight hotels has earned the distinction—and Park Hyatt is one of them is Park Hyatt Paris-Vendôme.
+Only ten hotels have earned the distinction—and one of them is Park Hyatt Paris-Vendôme.

-“Palace” is the tourism version of the Pulitzer Prize.
+Distinction Palace is the tourism version of the Pulitzer Prize.
 So highly regarded is the accolade that when two hotels traditionally thought as Paris’ best failed to get it—which in itself was a shocker—both promptly shut down to undertake major refurbishment work.
-In Paris, reputations matters.
+In Paris, reputation is everything.

-Also reminiscent of the downplayed Asian luxury are plain carpets and floor-to-ceiling mahogany, with warm Parisian limestone setting the tone.
+Reminiscent of the downplayed Asian luxury are also the plain carpets and floor-to-ceiling mahogany, with warm Parisian limestone setting the tone.
 Grand mirrors, deep walk-in closets and heavy matte-bronze fixtures in all bathrooms nicely complete the contemporary look.

-No wonder the hotel is popular with a-listers—and it helps that many premium suites have smart Technogyms and private spas.
+No wonder the Park Hyatt Paris-Vendôme hotel is popular with a-listers—and it helps that many premium suites have smart Technogym’s and private spas.
 The finest room is the Vendôme Suite, sporting a 60-square-meter roof terrace.

 Check availability for Park Hyatt Paris-Vendome: Booking.com | Hotels.com | Expedia | Agoda | HotelsCombined | Tablet Hotels or see what others think on TripAdvisor.

 Flights to Paris can be booked with Air France.

 Alternatively, online comparison sites such as Skyscanner or Kayak are great for finding the best flight.